Geography of Frailty

 Lead investigators: PhD candidate Dr Beatriz Martins with supervisors Professor Renuka Visvanathan and Dr Helen Ruth Barrie, Professor Masafumi Kuzuya (Nagoya University, Japan) and Professor Jean Woo (Hong Kong University)

-We hypothesize that neighborhood environment can play a role into the aging process and development of frailty.
-The aim of this study was to conduct an exploratory investigation of older adults’ perceptions about their neighborhood and associations with wellbeing and frailty in Adelaide, Nagoya and Hong Kong.
-Ninety-one participants from Hong Kong, 39 from Adelaide and 432 from Nagoya will be analyzed regarding their frailty status, perceived neighborhood environmental walkability, physical activity levels and other socio-demographical variables.
+We hypothesize that neighbourhood environment can play a role into the aging process and development of frailty.
+The aim of this study was to conduct an exploratory investigation of older adults’ perceptions about their neighbourhood and associations with wellbeing and frailty in Adelaide, Nagoya and Hong Kong.
+Ninety-one participants from Hong Kong, 39 from Adelaide and 432 from Nagoya will be analysed regarding their frailty status, perceived neighbourhood environmental walkability, physical activity levels and other socio-demographical variables.
 This research stresses the importance of environmental variables on frailty risk and development of new strategies to mitigate its’ development.

 Media contact: Dr Beatriz Martins